Sussi-MW/pipelines-project/README.md

 ## Goal:

-The goal of this project is to make an executable file that allows the combined analysis of a selected data set enriched with the search for information from related APIs.
-The executable is based on the definition of functions that allow importing a data set and using data management skills to clean it and prepare it for analysis.
+The goal of this project is to make an executable file that grant the combined analysis of a selected data set enriched with the search for information from related APIs.
+The pipeline is based on the definition of functions that allow importing a data set and using data management skills to clean it and prepare it for analysis.

+---

+## **Hypothesis**

+Most of the movies that are in the top 1000 IMDB_Rating have English original language.

 ---